-It’s important to stay in touch with the software development company and always be ready to ask or answer additional questions that may (and will) appear at some point.
-A customer must be ready to give clear answers as fast as possible to avoid delays in software development process and reach the best outcome.
+It’s essential to stay in touch with the software development company and always be ready to ask or answer additional questions that may (and will) appear at some point.
+A customer must be ready to give clear answers as fast as possible to avoid delays in the software development process and reach the best outcome.

 Constantly Review Deliverables

 Sometimes it may be hard to define whether these intermediate deliverables meet the initial customer’s expectations or not, especially in case it’s your first experience of cooperating with a software vendor.
-In such case, it’s possible to consider the opinion of hired independent reviewers.
+In such a case, it’s possible to consider the opinion of hired independent reviewers.

 Being fully involved in the software project and providing regular feedback during the development process, a customer motivates the development team to provide better results.
 Moreover, accepting low-quality deliverables, you can mislead the development company and impact the contractual terms and conditions.
-It a pretty usual situation when the software project requires being reworked at additional costs after the acceptance of intermediate deliverables.
+It’s a pretty usual situation when the software project requires being reworked at additional costs after the acceptance of intermediate deliverables.